-(1) The designated caregiver does not meet the requirements of a designated caregiver as provided in Section 1 of this Act

-(2) The applicant does not provide the information required;

-(3) The designated caregiver previously had a registry identification card revoked; or

-(4) The applicant or the designated caregiver provided false information.
+- (1) The designated caregiver does not meet the requirements of a designated caregiver as defined in Section 1 Of this Act - (2) The applicant does not provide the information required; - (3) The designated caregiver previously had a registry identification card revoked; or - (4) The applicant or the designated caregiver provide false information.

 Section 36.
-The department shall give written notice to the qualifying patient of the reason for denying a registry identification card to the qualifying patient or to the qualifying patient's designated caregiver.
+That the code be amended by adding a NEW SECTION to read: The department shall give written notice to the qualifying patient of the reason for denying a registry identification card to the qualifying patient or to the qualifying patient's designated caregiver.

-Section 37.
-Denial of an application or renewal is considered a final department action, subject to judicial review.
+Denial of an application or renewal under Section 34 or 35 of this Act is considered a final department action, subject to judicial review.

 Section 38.
-Until a qualifying patient who has submitted an application and the required fee to the department receives a registry identification card or a deniel, a copy of the individual's application, written certification, and proof that the application was submitted to the department is considered a registry identification card.
+That the code be amended by adding a NEW SECTION to read: Until a qualifying patient who has submitted an application and the required fee to the department receives a registry identification card or a denial, a copy of the patient's application, written certification, and proof that the application was submitted to the department is deemed a registry identification card.

 Section 39.
-Until a designated caregiver whose qualifying patient has submitted an application and the required fee receives a registry identification card or a rejection, a copy of the a qualifying patient's application, written certification, and proof that the application was submitted to the department shall be deemed a registry identification card.
+That the code be amended by adding a NEW SECTION to read: Until a designated caregiver whose qualifying patient has submitted an application and the required fee receives a registry identification card or a denial, a copy of the a qualifying patient's application, written certification, and proof that the application was submitted to the department is deemed a registry identification card.

 Section 40.
-Until twenty five days after the department makes applications available, a valid, written certification issued within the previous year shall be deemed a registry identification card for a qualifying patient.
+That the code be amended by adding a NEW SECTION to read: Until twenty-five days after the department makes applications available, a valid, written certification issued within the previous year shall be deemed a registry identification card for a qualifying patient.

 Section 41.
-Until twenty five days after the department makes applications available, the following is considered a designated caregiver registry identification card:
+That the code be amended by adding a NEW SECTION to read: Until twenty-five days after the department makes applications available, the following is considered a designated caregiver registry identification card:

-(1) A copy of a qualifying patient's valid written certification issued within the previous year; and

-(2) A signed affidavit attesting that the person has significant responsibility for managing the well-being of the patient and that the person has been chosen to assist the qualifying patient.
+- (1) A copy of a qualifying patient's valid written certification issued within the previous year; and - (2) A signed affidavit attesting that the person has significant responsibility for managing the well-being of the patient and that the person has been chosen to assist the qualifying patient.

 Section 42.
-A registry identification cards must contain all of the following:
+That the code be amended by adding a NEW SECTION to read: A registry identification cards shall contain all of the following:

-(1) The name of the cardholder;

-(2) A designation of whether the cardholder is a qualifying patient or a designated caregiver;

-(3) The date of issuance and expiration date of the registry identification card;

-(4) A random 10-digit alphanumeric identification number, containing at least four numbers and at least four letters, that is unique to the cardholder;

-(5) If the cardholder is a designated caregiver, the random identification number of the qualifying patient the designated caregiver will assist;

-(6) A clear indication of whether the cardholder has been designated to cultivate cannabis plants for the qualifying patient's medical use;

-(7) A photograph of the cardholder; and

-(8) The phone number or web address where the card can be verified.

-Section 43.
+- (1) The name of the cardholder; - (2) A designation of whether the cardholder is a qualifying patient or a designated caregiver; - (3) The date of issuance and expiration date of the registry identification card; - (4) A random ten-digit alphanumeric identification number, containing at least four numbers and at least four letters, that is unique to the cardholder; - (5) If the cardholder is a designated caregiver, the random identification number of the qualifying patient the designated caregiver will assist; - (6) A clear indication of whether the cardholder has been designated to cultivate cannabis plants for the qualifying patient's medical use; - (7) A photograph of the cardholder; and - (8) The phone number or website address where the card can be verified.

 A registry identification card expires one year after the date of issue.
-However if the practitioner stated in the written certification that the qualifying patient would benefit from cannabis until a specified earlier date, then the registry identification card expires on that date.
+Unless the practitioner states in the written certification that the qualifying patient would benefit from cannabis until a specified earlier date, then the registry identification card expires on that date.